- New/Open Historical Chart (File)

 Searching for Symbols

-Some services like the Sierra Chart Real-time and Historical Exchange Data Feed support searching for stock symbols and futures spread symbols.
+When using the Sierra Chart Real-Time Exchange Data Feed there is support for searching for stock symbols and futures spread symbols.
 Searching for other symbols is not supported.
-However, when options capability is added to this data feed, searching for and listing options will be supported.

 In the example below, there is the capability to search for stock symbols when using the Sierra Chart Exchange Data Feed.